Ori Gold

 This dominance allows Google to raise prices steadily, and its control over both the ad-buying process and many media assets has further inflated costs.
 Additionally, incentive rebates offered to agencies for bulk buying only further embed brands within Google’s ecosystem.
 The outcome?
 CMOs end up paying more for fewer alternatives, and the convenience of using Google’s platform comes with hefty limitations.
 It’s not just about the financial cost—it’s about losing control and flexibility in their campaigns.

 Despite the impressive tech stack and vast audience data, this dominance stifles innovation.
 With Google dictating the rules, brands are often left playing within its walled garden, limiting the ability to run meaningful test-and-learn campaigns.
-CMOs looking to try new branding solutions or creative strategies often hit a brick wall.
+CMOs looking to try new branding solutions or creative strategies usually hit a brick wall.
 Google’s heavy emphasis on direct-response tactics leaves little room for creativity or long-term brand-building, while the lack of visibility into ad performance hinders the insights needed to drive innovation.

 The lesson for CMOs is clear: Diversify your media mix.
 Relying too heavily on Google’s ad-tech stack puts your brand at risk.
 Google’s system is designed to benefit itself, not the brand.
 While the convenience of its tools is undeniable, they come with rising prices, limited transparency, and fewer opportunities for innovation.